andhisan/seekfiction/packages/seekfiction-commons/README.md

-# About this package
+# seekfiction-commons

-TODO: make commons package for typing
+This is a public package to develop [seekfiction](https://github.com/sasigume/seekfiction) more efficiently.